cfhamlet/os-pywf/README.md

     os-pywf curl http://www.example.com/ --callback app.callback
     ```

-    * task, the PyWorkflow httptask object
+    * **task**, the PyWorkflow HttpTask object
-    * request,  [requests.PreparedRequest](https://docs.python-requests.org/en/master/api/#requests.PreparedRequest) object, it is the original request even though there are retries and redirects
+    * **request**,  [requests.PreparedRequest](https://docs.python-requests.org/en/master/api/#requests.PreparedRequest) object, it is the original request even though there are retries and redirects
-    * response, [requests.Response](https://docs.python-requests.org/en/master/api/#requests.Response) object, it is the final response when there are retries and redirects.
+    * **response**, [requests.Response](https://docs.python-requests.org/en/master/api/#requests.Response) object, it is the final response when there are retries and redirects.
 You can get all the response when redirect occur.
-If not configure errback function, the response will be ``os_pywf.exceptions.Failure`` object when transaction fail (all http response treat as success)
+If not configure errback function, the response will be ``os_pywf.exceptions.Failure`` object when transaction fail (all HTTP response treat as success)

 * ``--errback``, a function invoked when request fail.
 It can be ignored, all of the response and fail will invoke callback function.
 When provide, transaction fail will invoke this function not callback function